ibexa/documentation-developer/docs/api/public_php_api.md

 The elements (Content, Users) that services provide interaction with are provided as read-only [value objects](http://apidoc.ez.no/doxygen/trunk/NS/html/namespaceeZ_1_1Publish_1_1Core_1_1Repository_1_1Values.html) in the `eZ\Publish\Core\Repository\Values` namespace.
 Those objects are broken down into sub-namespaces: `Content`, `ContentType`, `User` and `ObjectState`, each sub-namespace containing a set of value objects, such as [`Content\Content`](https://github.com/ezsystems/ezp-next/blob/master/eZ/Publish/Core/Repository/Values/Content/Content.php) or [`User\Role`](https://github.com/ezsystems/ezp-next/blob/master/eZ/Publish/Core/Repository/Values/User/Role.php).

 These objects are read-only by design.
-They are only meant to be used in order to fetch data from the repository.
+They are only meant to be used in order to fetch data from the Repository.
 They come with their own properties, such as `$content->id`, `$location->hidden`, but also with methods that provide access to more related information, such as `Relation::getSourceContentInfo()` or `Role::getPolicies()`.
 By design, a value object will only give you access to data that is related to it.
 More complex retrieval operations will require you to use the appropriate service, using information from your value object.

 #### Value info objects